liuniands/MaoYikai_weekly_reports/README.md

 4. Unsolved problems: Probably no question at the moment.

-5. Plan for the next week: Learn more about epoll reactor, thread poll and 5th Generation Mobile Communication Technologyf
+5. Plan for the next week: Learn more about epoll reactor, thread poll and 5th Generation Mobile Communication Technology.